Henrygwb/edge/README.md

 ## Introduction

 This repository contains the code of EDGE, a DRL policy explanation method.
-Before using this code package, please install the required dependency in the ```requirement.txt```.
+Before using this code package, please install the required dependency in the ```requirements.txt```.
 Paper citation:

 ```
 @inproceedings{guo2021edge,